 - Tenancy in Common.
 Joint ownership of property without the right of survivorship.
-At death your share of the property passes according to your will.
+Each spouse owns a separate and distinct share of the property.
+At death, your share of the property passes according to your will.

 - Tenancy by the Entirety.
 Similar to Joint Tenancy, with right of survivorship.
 This is only available for spouses and prevents one spouse from disposing of the property without the others permission.